braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 In Braze, to create a segment of these users, navigate to **Segments** under **Engagement** and name your segment.
 The following are two examples of segments depending on the option you selected for **Send segments as**.
 For more details on each option, see [Forwarding audiences](#forwarding-audiences.)

-- **Single string attribute:** Select `SegmentMembership` as your filter.
-Next, use the "matches regex" option and input your desired audience ID. ![mParticle segment filter "SegmentMembership" set as "matches Regex" and audience ID.][9]<br><br>
+- **Single array attribute:** Select `SegmentMembershipArray` as your filter.
+Next, use the "includes value" option and input your desired audience ID. ![mParticle segment filter "SegmentMembershipArray" set as "includes value" and audience ID.][11]<br><br>
 - **One attribute per segment:** Select your custom attribute as the filter.
 Next, use the "equals" option and choose the appropriate logic. ![mParticle segment filter "in possible parisians" set as "equals" and "true".][8]

 Once saved, you can reference this segment during Canvas or campaign creation in the targeting users step.